Microsoft/MCW-Lift-and-Shift-ARM/Whiteboard design session/WDS trainer guide - Lift and shift.md

 3. Which data storage option and pricing tier would you recommend for the database?

-    -   Based on the desire for minimal on-going maintenance, Azure SQL Datbase Managed Instances should be considered in preference to running SQL Server in Azure VMs.
+    -   Based on the desire for minimal on-going maintenance, Azure SQL Database Managed Instances should be considered in preference to running SQL Server in Azure VMs.
 (Using SQL Server in VMs is a good 'plan B' in case an unexpected compatibility issue arises.)